divio/divio-cloud-docs/introduction/01-installation.rst

 Create your account
 -------------------

-A Divio Cloud account is free to set up and use indefinitely.
-Create your account on the Divio Cloud `Control Panel <https://control.divio.com/>`_, or log in if you already have one.
+A Divio account is free to set up and use indefinitely.
+Create your account on the Divio `Control Panel <https://control.divio.com/>`_, or log in if you already have one.

 Our Divio GUI application can set up all you need to get started.
 In this tutorial however we will